Robert-Xsa/Sequence-modeling-and-time-series-analysis-Concepts/README.md

    Synthetic time series may incorporate random noise and anomalies to reflect the stochastic nature and unexpected events present in real-world data.

-Applications synthetic time series are:
+Applications of synthetic time series are:

 1. Model Testing and Validation